benem3000/bazzite-AX210-test/README.md

 ### Follow recommended steps on bazzite's website: https://docs.bazzite.gg/General/issues_and_resolutions/#wi-fi-is-slow-wi-fi-lag-spikes

-### Disable Wi-Fi 6 (802.11ax)
+### Disable Wi-Fi 6 (ax)
-If the Intel AX210/AX1675 card is still failing to negotiate with the router, forcing the card to fall back to Wi-Fi 5 (802.11ac) often stabilizes the connection.
+If the Intel AX210/AX1675 card is still failing to negotiate with the router, forcing the card to fall back to Wi-Fi 5 (ac) often stabilizes the connection.
 Apply this kernel argument and reboot:

 `rpm-ostree kargs --append="iwlwifi.disable_11ax=1"`

-### Disable 802.11n Aggregation
+### Disable n Aggregation
 If you experience extreme lag spikes or packet loss while connected, the hardware TX aggregation might be failing.
 You can disable it by passing the `11n_disable=8` parameter:

 `rpm-ostree kargs --append="iwlwifi.11n_disable=8"`